Let’s talk about

 Explore Your Sex Life, Grow Your Relationship

 Welcome to Sex Therapy Matters*.
 I'm Jeremiah Matters (He/Him) and I'm so glad you found me.
 As difficult as trying to understand your sex life may have been for you thus far, my hope as a therapist is to help you explore your sex life and grow your relationship by helping you and your partner understand the emotions underlying the sexual problem so that you can both have more grace, patience, compassion, and understanding for each other.
-Typically, couples begin to see improvements in their sex life after being in therapy for at least 12 sessions.
-Remember, it took a while for you and your partner to get to this point, so it will take a while to get out of it, but don’t lose hope—Call me at (949) 524-9362 and start finding relief today.
+Whether pursuing therapy with a partner or by yourself, remember that it took a while to get to this point, so it could take a while to find healing, but don’t lose hope—Call or text me at (949) 524-9362 and start finding relief today.

-(*Please note: Although I am a Registered Associate Marriage and Family Therapist recognized by the Board of Behavioral Sciences in the State of California, I am still in training and not yet a Certified Sex Therapist.
+(*Please note: Although I am a Licensed Marriage and Family Therapist recognized by both the State Boards of California and Nevada, I am still in training and not yet a Certified Sex Therapist.
 See my “About” page for more information.)

 Health & Safety Statement